If you don’t see your question here, post it on Piazza or come to office hours! See the links in the navigation bar for both of those options.

 For this task, the indices of the list represent days.
 We are

-buy and sell prices and the corresponding days.
+any two prices and the days on which they occur.
 This problem is

 these two questions should help you get started: